joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 departure.
 Om Next components are truly plain JavaScript classes.
 This component only declares one *JavaScript* `Object` method - `render`.

+Finally, in order to create an Om component we must first produce a factory from the component class.
+The function return by `om.next/factory` has the same signature as plain React component with the exception that the first argument is usually an immutable data structure.

 ### render

 `render` should return an Om or React component.
 In our case we return